AllPlay Move: Footy

 As a parent of a child with a developmental challenge or disability there are a number of steps you can take to make it easier for your child to participate in NAB AFL Auskick.

-We’ve put together some answers to frequently asked questions that parents and carers of children without disabilities might have about including children with disabilities in NAB AFL Auskick.
+We’ve put together some answers to frequently asked questions that parents and carers of children without disability might have about including children with disability in NAB AFL Auskick.